-We collect a typological dataset of the Uralic languages which is comprised of ca. 300 questions on phonology, morphology, and syntax.
-Ideally, all the 300 features are collected from all the Uralic languages as binary data.
-As a result of the project, we will have comparative data available on the Uralic languages, which we can use to achieve our aims set for the project, but that can also be used by typologists, Uralists, and others to advance Uralic studies.
+As a result of the project, we will have comparative data available on 35 Uralic languages, which we can use to achieve our aims set for the project, but that can also be used by typologists, Uralists, and others to advance Uralic studies.

-The Grambank principles (including the procedure of coding) were introduced by Harald Hammarström, Michael Dunn, and Rogier Blokland from the University of Uppsala.
+The Grambank principles (including the procedure of coding) were introduced by Harald Hammarström and Michael Dunn from the University of Uppsala.
 Gerson Klumpp, Karl Pajusalu, and Helle Metslang from the University of Tartu participated in the process of developing the Uralic specific questions.

 The collection of the typological dataset for the Uralic languages is part of the Kipot ja kielet (Pots and languages) project, funded by the University of Turku, and the URKO (Uralilainen Kolmio = ‘Uralic Triangle’) project, funded by the Academy of Finland.
 We are also thankful for the feedback provided by Jeremy Bradley (University of Vienna) and Ksenia Shagal (University of Helsinki).